Harambe’s sperm was collected after he died so he could continue his blood line

 That's because it turns out that Harambe’s bloodline did not die with him, because his sperm was taken after his death so that there may one day be the pitter-patter of tiny gorilla feet, bearing the same genetic make-up as the internet’s unlikely hero.

-Despite the fact that Harambe was 17 years old and had not reached breeding maturity at the time of his death, Cincinnati Zoo and Botanical Gardens director Thane Maynard said at the time: “There’s a future.
+Despite the fact that Harambe was 17-years-old and had not reached breeding maturity at the time of his death, Cincinnati Zoo and Botanical Gardens director Thane Maynard said in 2016: “There’s a future.

 "It’s not the end of his gene pool."